Mexia Gassers: History

 Minor league baseball began in Mexia, Texas in 1915, when the "Gassers" began play as members of the six–team Class D level Central Texas League.
 Mexia joined the Corsicana A's, Ennis Tigers, Kaufman Kings, Terrell Cubs and Waxahachie Athletics in league play.

 The "Gassers" moniker corresponded to the Mexia Gas and Oil Company discovering natural gas in the era.

 Beginning league play on May 17, 1915, the Mexia Gassers finished their first season of play in fifth place, as the 1915 Central Texas League folded during the season.
 The league also folded during the next two seasons.
 The league folded for the season on July 24, 1915.
 With a 28–33 record, playing under manager Roy Akin, Mexia finished 7.0 games behind the first place Ennis Tigers in the final standings.

 In their second season of play, the 1916 Mexia Gassers continued Central Texas League play.
 The Gassers ended a shortened Central Texas League season in third place in the six–team league.
 The league began play on April 28, 1916 and folded on July 24, 1916.
 Playing under manager Roy Akin, the Gassers had a record of 32–29 when the league folded, finishing 4.0 games behind the first place Temple Governors.

 The 1917 Mexia Gassers folded along with the four–team league during the season.
 After beginning play on May 21, 1917, the Central Texas League folded on June 6, 1917.
 At the time the league folded, Mexia was in first place with a record of 8–6, playing under manager Roy Akin.
 The Gassers finished the shortened season 0.5 games ahead of the second place Ennis Tigers.

-The 1922 Mexia Gushers continued minor league play as members of the Texas-Oklahoma League, playing under returning manager Roy Akin.
+Mexia next hosted minor league baseball when the 1922 Mexia Gushers continued minor league play as members of the Texas-Oklahoma League, playing under returning manager Roy Akin.